Get Started

 We offer individually wrapped cookies, water, coffee, tea, soda, and a convenience pantry with basic toiletries should you forget something.

 The main retreat house is home to the kitchen and dining room, office, several lounges, the original manor home library from which you can borrow books and CDs for use during your stay, and two Chapels in addition to the bedrooms on all three floors.
 The fitness center can be found in the Coach House.
 You are welcome to spend time in any open area of the retreat house that calls you into God’s presence.
-Suzi’s Garden, the St. Joseph Gazebo Shrine, the Mary Garden, and the Crucifix Chalice Garden are yours to enjoy throughout the weekend.
+Outdoors you will have 80 acres of nature to explore with prairie walks, a wooded trail, several gardens, Stations of the Cross and and the Crucifix Chalice Garden.

 Can I bring my cell phone, laptop, and other electronic devices?